 Utah’s beautiful mountains make it a mecca for the snowmobile enthusiast—and for the inevitable snowmobile accident claims that follow seem to follow these recreational vehicles wherever they go.
 While many snowmobile accidents are just that—accidents, due to driver error—sometimes the driver is not responsible at all.
 If someone else’s negligence caused you to become injured as a snowmobile rider, then you have a right to collect damages from the at-fault party.
-At Jardine Law Offices, our Layton snowmobile accident attorney can be a lifeline for accident victims, helping them to collect monetary compensation for their losses and holding those responsible accountable for their actions.
+At Jardine Law Offices P.C., our snowmobile accident attorney can be a lifeline for accident victims, helping them to collect monetary compensation for their losses and holding those responsible accountable for their actions.

 Statistics on Snowmobile Accidents

 - More than 10,000 emergency department visits were due to snowmobile accidents between 1997 and 1998

 - The snowmobile is responsible for 14,000 accidents and more than 200 deaths per year

 - Children under 17 years of age make up 12 percent of those injured by snowmobiles; 10 percent of those sustaining injuries in snowmobile accidents are under 15 years of age